Apply to Halmstad University

 - Deleted means that you did not meet the entry requirements.
 The reason for not meeting the entry requirements could include missing documents, verification difficulties or insufficient knowledge of English.
 The term ’Deleted’ may also mean that you have been offered a place in a course or study programme you gave higher priority to in your application.

 - Late applications will be marked ’Not processed’.

 The tuition fee for a specific programme or course can be found under the programme or course information.
 The fees vary depending on the study field and level.

 When admitted to Master's programme studies at Halmstad University you have the opportunity to apply for two different scholarships, one offered by Halmstad University and one offered by the Swedish Institute.

 Each year Halmstad University offers a number of scholarships to students from outside the EU/EEA and Switzerland with the requirement to pay tuition fee.
 These scholarships may be granted to students within any field of study applying to our Master’s programmes at Halmstad University.

 The Halmstad University Scholarship covers 25% or 50% of the tuition fee and will be deducted from the tuition fee.
 The scholarship will not cover living costs and there are no grants for family members.

-- Only applicants who are qualified to our master programmes and are eligible to Halmstad University scholarships will receive an email with a link to the online application form on 1 March.
+- Only applicants who are qualified to our Master’s programmes and are eligible to Halmstad University scholarships will receive an email with a link to the online application form on March 2.

 - Fill in the online scholarship application form.
-Deadline March 10.
+Deadline is March 11.
 Please note that you will need to provide us with the application number you will receive from University Admissions.